2024 Solar Incentives Guide for Clarkston, GA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a specific percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.

 State & Local Solar Incentives